vktr274/MLP-Fashion-MNIST/README.md

 ## Hyperparameter Tuning

 Hyperparameter tuning was performed on the Tensorflow implementation.
 To tune the hyperparameters we used the Bayesian Optimization algorithm in the Weights & Biases library.
 We tried 3 different optimizers during tuning: Adam, SGD, and RMSprop.
-We chose the Adam optimizer for the final model.
 The code for the tuning is available in `tf-mlp-sgd-tuning.ipynb`, `tf-mlp-adam-tuning.ipynb`, and `tf-mlp-rmsprop-tuning.ipynb` in the `src` directory for SGD, Adam, and RMSprop, respectively.

 During tuning, the network was trained 150 times in total - 50 times with different permutations of hyperparameters for each optimizer.